choras-org/AssaVrijdag/README.md

 - Proposal 2: Simulation length could use some more information.
 - Proposal 3: The tab says "app" with a lightning icon.
 Can you make it your own logo?
 - Proposal 4: The export of the "parameters_simulation_1.csv" does not include the frequency bands.
+- Proposal 5: Choose the third octave bands in the results as well.

 ## Functionality issues
 - Issue 1: When positioning the source/receiver the value can sometimes shoot back to the previous value.